US Star Pacific Wrecks Your donation today supports the next 15 years

 American Expansion

-Captured by US Army forces after the April 22, 1944 landings.
+Captured by the US Army after the April 22, 1944 landings.
 The US Army further developed this airfield into two parallel runways: the longer 6,000' x 100' with a 500' overrun and 50' shoulders, surfaced with paced dirt, previously with marston matting.
 The shorter 5,500' x 100'.
 Both runways were oriented ESE to WNW.
 Extensive taxiways and over 100 aircraft ravetment areas to the north-east of the runways.
+During late April 1944 until the end of the Pacific War, designated as Army Post Office 565 (APO 565).

-By July 1, 1945, this airfield was closed and listed as a reserve military airfield, and the tower was not manned.
+By July 1, 1945 disused and closed without a manned control tower and listed as a reserve military airfield.

 Today